mrbalihai/passbox/README.md

 # PASSBOX
 #### A simple command line password manager using bash and a GPG encrypted flat file
-High test coverage with minimal dependencies.
+Passbox is a tool for managing a GPG encrypted text file as a password database.

+Please bear in mind that due to the highly configurable nature of GnuPG and passbox, all responsibility for keeping your passwords secure and backed up is on you.

 Credit to [drduh/pwd.sh](https://github.com/drduh/pwd.sh) for some ideas.
 Please check that project out as it might suit your needs better.

-Passbox is a tool for managing a GPG symmetrically encrypted text file as a password database.
-Please bear in mind that due to the highly configurable nature of GnuPG and passbox, all responsibility for keeping your passwords secure and backed up is on you.

 ### Features
 - [x] Search/Add/Update/Delete password entries